Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/custom-serialization.md

 * Quaternion
 * Char
 * Enums
-* GameObject (Only if the GameObject has a NetworkedObject component that is spawned)
+* GameObject (Only if the GameObject has a NetworkObject component that is spawned)
 * NetworkObject (Only if spawned)
 * NetworkBehaviour (Only if spawned)